 During the war the British feared the Acadians in New France would rebel, and, in fact some did; Acadian rebels worked with First Nations “Indians” known as the Mi’kmaq to resist British rule.
 Even Acadians who weren’t actively engaged in the resistance refused to sign an oath of allegiance to the King as the British demanded.
 The British used this threat as justification for “The Great Expulsion,” during which they quite brutally deported about 11,500 Acadians, sending some Acadians to to the American Colonies and most of the rest directly back to France.
 An estimated third of deported Acadians died en route due to disease and drowning.

-In class we’re going to listen to a contemporary version of a 300 year old Acadian song, “V’la L’Bon Vent,” (“Go Good Wind”) performed by The McDades.
+In class we sing a contemporary version of a 300 year old Acadian song, “V’la L’Bon Vent,” (“Go Good Wind”) performed by The McDades.
 The McDades are a Canadian band composed of siblings Shannon Johnson, Solon McDade and Jeremiah McDade, children of Danielle and Terry McDade of the McDade Family Band.
 Both the parents and their kids perform “Canadiana,” or Canadian “roots” music.

 “V’la L’Bon Vent” is one of those grand old folk songs that performers have interpreted in literally thousands of ways over the years.
 In most versions the story of the song seems to the similar; three ducks swim in a pond behind a house–a black one, a white one, and another duck whose coloring doesn’t seem to warrant mention.
 Then king’s son happens along and, with little reason, shoots the white duck.
 Either the duck just passes on or, in a magical turn, doesn’t bleed, but instead spews diamonds, gold and jewels.
 The king’s son is excited about the riches, but the lyrics of the song question the worth of wealth relative to the joy of keeping a living duck.
 In class we’re going to sing the song as both “V’la L’Bon Vent” and “Go Good Wind.”
 Wounded ducks or not, the McDades’ version of “V’la L’Bon Vent” rocks.